rggibson/sports-scheduling/README.md

 Compile the library by running `make` in the project's main directory.
 The library comes with a program called `test` that demonstrates how to use the library.
 The program will generate a schedule, print it out to `stdout` and print some statistics for the schedule to `stderr`.
 Run `test` with no arguments to display the command line arguments expected by `test`.

+This has been tested to work on both Linux with gcc version 4.8.2 and on Windows with mingw.

 How Do I Include the Library in My Own Project?
 -----------------------------------------------